 Explore stock as a payment method in Checkout

-Fundraise Up's stock giving feature makes it possible for donors to effortlessly donate stock at checkout.
+Fundraise Up's stock giving feature makes it possible for donors to effortlessly donate stock to your Campaigns.
 With donations averaging 70 times more than money-based payment methods, stock is a recommended expansion to your online fundraising channels.
 Stock donations can be accepted by organizations based in the US and Canada.

 How it works